kunalworldwide/dev.to-deployment/_posts/2023-02-23-Streamlining Synapse CI CD Dedicated SQL pool with Azure DevOps.md

 3. The Azure subscription to be used for the deployment is specified as ‘syn-sp’.
 4. The resource group name where the Synapse workspace will be deployed is set to ‘synapseQA-RG’.
 5. The target Synapse workspace name is set to ‘synapse-qa’.
 6. The override ARM parameters are specified using the parameter name and the new value.
-In this case, the parameter name is ‘-LS\_AKV\_QA\_properties\_typeProperties\_baseUrl’ and the new value is ‘[https://synapse-qa.vault.azure.net/](https://synapse-qa.vault.azure.net/)'.
+In this case, the parameter name is ‘-LS\_AKV\_QA\_properties\_typeProperties\_baseUrl’ and the new value is 'QA-AKV-URL'.
 7. The ‘FailOnMissingOverrides’ option is set to true, which means that the deployment will fail if any of the specified override parameters are not found.

 In summary, this code snippet deploys a Synapse workspace to the specified Azure subscription, resource group, and Synapse workspace name.
 The override ARM parameters allow you to customize the deployment settings for the workspace.